The Bahamas Shipowners Association welcomes all to this website and trust you will find it informative and of assistance.

 The Association's constitution sets out its objectives and provisions.

 - to promote the interests of owners of Bahamian registered vessels and to facilitate dialogue between the Bahamas Maritime Authority and shipowners.

 - to offer owners the chance to be proactive in discussing prospective international policy changes, especially with regard to IMO deliberations.

 - to meet with international bodies such as the European Community and the US Coast Guard to lobby on behalf of the interests of Bahamas flagged vessels.

-- a Secretariat based within the Maritime Authority which provides a Secretary to liaise with the Board, members and IMO Correspondent and a Treasurer who keeps accounts and issues yearly and budget accounts.
+- a Secretariat provides a Manager and a Secretary to liaise with the Board, members and IMO Correspondent and a Treasurer who keeps accounts and issues yearly and budget accounts.

 - The Board meets at least three times per year to review meeting papers and to formulate the Association position on IMO issues.